MarvinXi/Nephrotoxicity/README.txt

-Unveiling the mechanisms of nephrotoxic compounds-induced nephrotoxicity through toxicological network analysis
+Unveiling the mechanisms of nephrotoxicity caused by nephrotoxic compounds using toxicological network analysis

 *PIPLINE FOR THE  TOXICOLOGICAL NETWORK ANALYSIS*